-Many people don’t know which procedure will better meet their needs: a tummy tuck or liposuction.
-At our practice near Atlanta, we offer both procedures, which, when combined with a healthy lifestyle, can improve body contours.
-While a tummy tuck may be the best solution for one patient, liposuction could be ideal for another.
+Many people don’t know which procedure will better meet their needs: liposuction or a tummy tuck?
+At our practice near Atlanta, GA, we offer both procedures, which, when combined with a healthy lifestyle, can improve body contours.
+While a tummy tuck (also known as abdominoplasty) may be the best solution for one patient, liposuction could be ideal for another.
 Hopefully, this post can help you decide if a tummy tuck, liposuction, or a combination of both could be right for you.

 Both surgeries require that you be at a healthy BMI and a stable weight.
 You must be physically and mentally healthy and have no medical conditions that put you at high risk during or after surgery.
 All cosmetic surgery patients should have realistic expectations for their results and understand that neither of these surgeries is intended for weight loss or a substitute for a healthy diet and exercise.

 To undergo liposuction, a person should have any medical conditions under control.
 When fat is removed, the skin must shrink to fit the new, slimmer contours.
 If a patient does not have good skin elasticity, sagging, and contour irregularities are more likely after the procedure.

 On the other hand, excess, sagging skin is the hallmark of most tummy tuck candidates.
 They may also have muscle laxity due to aging, genetics, pregnancy, or weight loss.
 Though not mandatory, it may be a good idea to wait until you are done having children to have a tummy tuck.
 Pregnancy may warrant a follow-up procedure.

-Liposuction is versatile in that it can be performed on several areas on the body.
+Liposuction is versatile in that it can be performed on several areas of the body.
 Men often get liposuction on the neck, chest, abdomen, and flanks.
 Women typically choose liposuction on the neck, upper arms, abdomen, buttocks, thighs, and calves.
 You can learn more about areas that can benefit from liposuction in this related blog post.

 A tummy tuck corrects a sagging, protruding abdominal area.
 It can restore a flat, firm tummy and give you a more defined waist.